 I, of course, tasted the pasta a few times to make sure everything was just right, but that was it.
 My diet over those two days consisted of dry lettuce and tepid water. #fatboyproblems

-- 2 cups baby heirloom tomatoes, halved (or cherry/grape tomatoes)
+- 2 cups heirloom tomatoes, halved (or cherry/grape tomatoes)

-- 400g pasta, prepared as per package instructions, drained and cooled
+- 450 grams penne pasta, prepared as per package instructions, drained and cooled

 - ¼ cup extra virgin olive oil